 Banking Deal: Earn 1.85% APY on an FDIC-insured money market account at CIT Bank.

 At an average of $10,610 each year per child, parents often have to choose between funding their own retirement and their own children.
 How do you find that balance?

 You want your child to be well-rounded and to have the opportunity to discover his or her talents, so you want to provide summer activity camps, music lessons, sports participation, class trips, and college-level summer courses.
-Children feel they have needs spurred by society like a hot car, tech gadgets, and extravagant parties (remember Marissa and her sweet sixteen party?).
+Children feel they have needs spurred by society like a hot car, tech gadgets, and extravagant parties.
 All of this comes at the expense of funding that child’s higher or private education and your own needs.

 The article offers some actions you can take to minimize teenager-related expenses.

 - Look into scholarships.
 Those expensive extra-curricular activities can turn into acceptance advantages and scholarships for colleges.